The Cost of Education

 Financial Aid

-The majority of students find financial aid to be a valuable resource in helping them pay for education.
-Even before your child decides which university they want to attend, you and your child can learn what financial aid you may be eligible for by completing the Free Application for Federal Student Aid (FAFSA).
-Some of the most typical types of financial assistance include the following:
+Most students regard financial aid as an invaluable tool in funding their education.
+Even before your child has chosen their preferred university, you both can get an estimate of potential financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+Some of the most common forms of financial assistance are detailed below:

 Other Funding Options

-Another choice that some parents make is to get cash value life insurance to pay for their children’s education costs.
-A permanent life insurance policy assigns a portion of your premium payments to the cash value account and the death benefit.
-You can borrow money against your cash value when correctly structured, which will probably lower the death benefit.
-The policy owner has the freedom to utilize the loaned money (the cash value) however they see fit, including for education costs.
-Furthermore, the cash value is not considered when determining a student’s financial aid package.
+An alternate route some parents consider is utilizing cash-value life insurance to meet their children’s educational expenses.
+A portion of your premium payments in a permanent life insurance policy goes towards the cash value account and the death benefit.
+If properly structured, you can take out loans against your cash value, likely reducing the death benefit.
+The policy owner is free to use the loaned funds (the cash value) as they wish, including for educational expenses.
+Additionally, the cash value is not taken into account when calculating a student’s financial aid package.

-A life insurance policy may not be the most cost-effective way to save money because it may take some time for the cash value to exceed the cost of the premiums and because annual fees for keeping the accounts in good standing might mount.
+However, life insurance might not be the most economical way to save money, as it could take some time for the cash value to surpass the cost of premiums.
+Moreover, annual fees for maintaining the accounts in good standing could accumulate.